Zed AI Editor On Linux, A Real Setup For Ubuntu 24.04

 When NOT to use this

-Skip Zed if your work needs heavy plugin ecosystem, language servers for less-common languages (think OCaml, Nim, Roc), or you depend on a debugger UI.
+Skip Zed if your work needs heavy plugin market, language servers for less-common languages (think OCaml, Nim, Roc), or you depend on a debugger UI.
 Zed is intentionally minimal; it has the languages and features the team prioritises and not much more.
 VS Code or JetBrains is a better fit there.

 Skip if your machine is older than ~2018; Zed's GPU rendering needs Vulkan support that older Intel iGPUs do not always provide.
+On an Nvidia box, if Zed and video playback micro-stutter, the cause is usually the GPU dropping its clocks, not the editor, and the fix is one line.

 Indian operator angle